Aigachu/Lavenza/README.md

 - Set the name to whatever you want!
 - Make the command prefix **unique**!
 Don't use the common '!' or '$' or even '%'.
 Go for something like '°°' or '.~'.
-- Keep the default pingpong talent for now until you test.
+- Keep the default pingpong talent for now until you test your bot for the first time.
 You can enable more talents later.
 - For Discord Configurations, set your own Discord ID as one of the Gods.
 You can replace the ID that's already there.
 You can also set some of your friends as operators and masters.
 (Only if you can trust them...)

 ### Setting up client credentials

-For each client (or application I should say) your want your bot to have access to, you need to configure the needed credentials.
+For each client your want your bot to have access to, you need to configure the needed credentials.
 This is all done in an untracked file called `.env` found in the `/app` folder.

-Create a new empty file called `.env` in the `/app` folder, then open your new file and take a read in there.
+Copy the `/app/.env.example` file into a new file called `.env` in the `/app` folder, then open your new file and take a read in there.

+For each section, follow the detailed instructions in the file.

+Make sure your `.env` file is properly located at `/app/.env`.

-For each section, follow the detailed instructions in the file. **Without proper configuration of this step, your bot will not work.**
+**Without proper configuration of this step, your bot will not work.**

 ### Running the application